 Randeep Purewall is a blogger, playwright and performer who writes on political, legal and cultural topics.
 He has studied acting with Katrina Dunn and voice with Sanders Whiting.
 He recently wrote his first play ‘The Nameless’, and is now writing his second play ‘Shah Bano’ on the infamous 1980s Indian court case.
 He speaks Punjabi, Urdu, Hindi and English, and has proficiency in French and Mandarin Chinese.
 After doing Law, he attained his masters degree in Law and Social Sciences in 2010 from the University of London’s School of Oriental and African Studies (SOAS).
 In his spare time, he enjoys reading, hiking, and travelling.
 Randeep is a co-founder and the Legal Adviser of Surrey Muse.

-At the May 25 gathering of Surrey Muse, Randeep will begin the Open Mic Session.
+At the June 28 gathering of Surrey Muse, Val will be the Host.
 More information about the event is here:

 Surrey Muse gatherings take place